On Parabolic Subgroups of Symplectic Reflection Groups: Introduction

 Before a complete (but highly non-trivial) classification of CI-groups was given by Gordeev \cite{Gordeev86} and Nakajima \cite{NakajimaWatanabe84,Nakajima84,Nakajima85}, a concise necessary condition on $G$ for it to be a CI-group was given by Kac and Watanabe.
 They showed in \cite[Theorem C]{KacWatanabe82} that if $G$ is a CI-group then necessarily every parabolic subgroup of $G$ is generated by either pseudo-reflections or bireflections.
 If we assume $V$ symplectic and $G \subset \Sp(V)$ then this condition simply says that every parabolic subgroup of $G$ must be a symplectic reflection group.
 In light of our main result, this simplifies to the statement that if $G$ is a CI-group then $G$ must be a symplectic reflection group.

 One might then expect that symplectic reflection groups give rise to a large number of CI-groups.
 Indeed, in dimension two the resulting Kleinian singularities are all hypersurface and hence every finite subgroup of $\SL_2(\C)$ is a CI-group.
 However, we show in Proposition~\ref{lem:ci} that if $\dim V > 4$ and $G \subset \Sp (V)$ is symplectically irreducible (not a proper product of symplectic reflection groups) then $G$ is not a CI-group.
-Thus, symplectic reflection groups do not appear to give any interesting examples of CI-groups.
+Thus, symplectic reflection groups do not appear to give any new examples of CI-groups in dimensions larger than 4.
+It would be interesting to see if there are any symplectic reflection groups in dimension 4 that are CI-groups.